Homebrew/homebrew-cask/doc/cask_token_reference.md

   * The Simplified Name of a `pkg` may be more tricky to determine than that of an App.
 If a `pkg` installs an App, then use that App name with the rules above.
-If not, just create the best name you can, based on the vendor's web page.
+If not, just create the best name you can, based on the vendor’s web page.

 ### Simplified Names of non-App Software

   * Currently, rules for generating a token are not well-defined for Preference Panes, QuickLook plugins, and several other types of software installable by homebrew-cask.
-Just create the best name you can, based on the filename on disk or the vendor's web page.
+Just create the best name you can, based on the filename on disk or the vendor’s web page.
 Watch out for duplicates.

     Non-app tokens should become more standardized in the future.

 ## Converting the Simplified Name To a Token

 The token is the primary identifier for a package in our project.
-It's the unique string users refer to when operating on the Cask.
+It’s the unique string users refer to when operating on the Cask.

-To convert the App's Simplified Name (above) to a token:
+To convert the App’s Simplified Name (above) to a token:

   * convert all letters to lower case
   * expand the `+` symbol into a separated English word: `-plus-`